arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-board-manager/ide-v2-board-manager.md

 ### Mbed OS Edge boards

-The Mbed OS Edge Boards package is based on the Arduino Mbed Core, and includes the following boards:
+The **Mbed OS Edge Boards** package is based on the **Arduino Mbed Core**, and includes the following boards:

 - [Edge Control](/hardware/edge-control)

-You can install this package in the board manager by searching for "Arduino Mbed OS Edge Boards".
-For detailed instructions, see the [Installing a Board Package section](#installing-a-core).
+You can install this package in the board manager by searching for "**Arduino Mbed OS Edge Boards**".
+For detailed instructions, see the [Installing a Core section](#installing-a-core).

 For source code and reporting issues, please visit the official GitHub repository: